oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/avatar.md

 ## Loading

-Add a loading animation to the component, this props is a `boolean`
+Add a loading animation to the component, this property is a `boolean`

 </card>